 \section{Discussion and Conclusion}

-Accounting for compliance data handling requirements (\dhrs{}), \ie offering control over where and how data is stored in the cloud, has become increasingly important due to legislative, organizational, or customer demands.
+Accounting for compliance with data handling requirements (\dhrs{}), \ie offering control over where and how data is stored in the cloud, becomes increasingly important due to legislative, organizational, or customer demands.
 Despite these incentives, practical solutions to address this need in existing cloud storage systems are scarce.
-In this paper, we have proposed \name{}, which allows clients to specify a comprehensive set of fine-grained \dhrs{} and enables cloud storage operators to enforce them.
+In this paper, we proposed \name{}, which allows clients to specify a comprehensive set of fine-grained \dhrs{} and enables cloud storage operators to enforce them.
 Our results show that we can indeed achieve support for \dhr{}s in cloud storage systems.
 Of course, the additional protection and flexibility offered by \dhrs{} comes at a price: We observe a moderate increase for query completion times, while achieving constant storage overhead and upholding a near optimal storage load balance even in challenging scenarios.
-Notably, data without \dhrs{} is not impaired by \name{}.
-Hence, clients can choose (even at a granularity of individual data items), if \dhrs{} are worth a modest performance decrease.